Construction Damage Assessment & Quantification

 - Causation Analysis – Establishing the facts and timeline to determine exactly what occurred, when, and with what outcomes or impacts.
 A causation analysis typically determines the cause and effect for which the contractor or owner claims entitlement to compensation.

-- Damages Calculation – Quantifying damages using standard industry means and methods, such as discrete analysis of events and pricing, industry studies, measured mile analysis, and modified total cost.
+- Damages Calculation – Quantifying damages using standard industry means and methods, such as discrete quantification of damages and analysis of events, pricing, industry studies, measured mile analysis, and modified total cost.

-Whether you are an owner, program manager, contractor, architect, subcontractor, or attorney, Spire’s construction damages experts are equipped to provide the analytical support necessary to quantify and assist you in recovering damages.
+No matter your job description or role in the construction process, Spire’s construction damages experts are equipped to provide the analytical support necessary to quantify and assist you in recovering damages.
+Contact our team to learn more about our assessment of damages services and what we can do for you.